perusio/redmine-nginx/README.md

 ## HTTP allowed methods made to measure

-   For a standard drupal install there's no need for any method besides `GET`, `HEAD` and `POST`.
+   For a *standard* redmine install there's no need for any method besides `GET`, `HEAD` and `POST`.
 The allowed methods are enumerated in the file `map_block_http_methods.conf`.